cal-a-mari/mbatilando.github.io/_posts/2014-12-30-automatic-reference-counting-in-swift.markdown

 	class Animal {
 		let name: String
+		// We use the unowned keyword to declare a variable
-		unowned let owner: Owner // An animal must have an owner
+		// or property as an unowned reference unowned let owner: Owner // An animal must have an owner

 		init (name: String, owner: Owner) {